 The Spiritual Side of Parque Tayrona

 The Kogi people are descendants of the Tayrona, the indigenous inhabitants of this area.
 The Kogi own the Park land, and tolerate the tourists, some offering orange juice, fresh coconuts or woven bags for sale.
 We saw several Kogis during our stay in Tayrona, although they avoid the beaches you will often see them on the paths in the park.
 They have their distinctive traditional dress of a white tunic and trousers, wellies, and a hand-woven satchel.
-All of them have long hair, usually tied back in a pony tail, and beautiful brown skin.
+All of them have long hair, usually tied back in a ponytail, and beautiful brown skin.

 Tayrona park is often closed for a month every year, to allow the land to recover and to cleanse the park of the tourists’ negative spirits.
 Unfortunately, as Parque Tayrona has gained in popularity over the last few years, the constant flow of tourists has left its mark on the land, and the sea.
-It was less built up than I had expected, after witnessing the carnage at Playa Blanca with rows of restaurants and plastic seating and the inevitable build up of rubbish.
+It was less built up than I had expected, after witnessing the carnage at Playa Blanca with rows of restaurants and plastic seating and the inevitable build-up of rubbish.
 I was pleasantly surprised here, and I hope it stays this way, although there was still interference of humans visible everywhere – little bits of rubbish, and empty coconuts, but seemingly relatively low impact.
 Although I don’t like to think of where the sewage goes!
 Be careful to take all your rubbish with you, and leave the park as you would hope to find it.

 Culture & History in Tayrona Park: El Pueblito

 El Pueblito is a Kogi settlement in the middle of the forest in Tayrona National Park.
 It isn’t an easy hike, and although the trail is signed I still managed to get lost – if you feel like you may have strayed off the path you probably have, so go back and try again!
-The trail starts of from the campsite at Cabo, along a flat path where plenty of colourful lizards play along the path.
+The trail starts off from the campsite at Cabo, along a flat path where plenty of colourful lizards play on the path.

 The trail then enters the jungle, climbing upwards on stone ‘steps’ forming the path.
 Soon you will be clambering over rocks, which is not the best idea to attempt alone unless you are suitably nimble – there were two of us and we needed to push each other up in places!
 There is plenty of flora and fauna to be found along the path, and the screeches of howler monkeys could also be heard deeper in the forest, especially when we accidentally strayed off the path.